syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 {% previewsample "page.domainurl/code-snippet/schedule/event-cs11" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.js" %}
+{% include code-snippet/schedule/event-cs11/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/event-cs11/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/event-cs11" %}
+{% endif %}

 ## Drag and drop appointments

-Appointments can be rescheduled to any time by dragging and dropping them onto the desired location.
-To work with drag and drop functionality, it is necessary to inject the module `DragAndDrop` and make sure that [`allowDragAndDrop`](https://ej2.syncfusion.com/documentation/api/schedule#allowdraganddrop) is set to `true` on Scheduler.
-In mobile mode, you can drag and drop the events by tap holding an event and dropping them on to the desired location.
+Appointments can be rescheduled to any time by dragging and dropping them to the desired location.
+To utilize the drag-and-drop functionality, it is necessary to inject the `DragAndDrop` module and ensure that [`allowDragAndDrop`](../api/schedule#allowdraganddrop) is set to true in the Scheduler.
+In mobile mode, you can drag and drop events by tapping and holding an event, then dropping it at the desired location.

-> By default, drag and drop action is applicable on all Scheduler views, except Agenda, Month-Agenda and Year view.
+> By default, the drag-and-drop action is available in all Scheduler views except for the `Agenda`, `Month-Agenda`, and `Year` views.

+{% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}